Amazon Marketplace

 NR (Non-Replenishable) refers to products not automatically reordered by Amazon because they are limited edition or discontinued items.
 Sellers must manually upload new stock.
 NR is common for vintage, unique, or seasonal products.

-Open term pageNTB
+Open glossary pageNTB

 New-to-Brand